STP Airways: Fleet

 The airline also operates Dornier 228s on flights to Príncipe.
-In the past, STP Airways used to operate two Boeing 767-300ER and 1 De Havilland Canada DHC-6 Twin Otter from its parent company, EuroAtlantic Airways although the de Havilland Canada DHC-6 Twin Otter was lended by TAP Portugal.
+In the past, STP Airways used to operate two Boeing 767-300ER and 1 De Havilland Canada DHC-6 Twin Otter from its parent company, EuroAtlantic Airways although the de Havilland Canada DHC-6 Twin Otter was lent by TAP Portugal.
 (CS-TFS and CS-TFT).
 Both planes returned to EuroAtlantic by 2013.
 Since then, STP Airways started to operate a Boeing 737-800, also from EuroAtlantic.
 However, in May 2015, the company resumed operating one Boeing 767.